 Wet food can be easier for older animals to enjoy, particularly if they’re short a few teeth.

 If you’re constantly trying to get your cat to drink more, wet food is a great option because it contains way more moisture.

 Why choose dry food?

-- The friction created by chewing dry food will help keep your cat's teeth healthy by preventing tartar.
+The friction created by chewing dry food will help clean the surface area of your cat's teeth.

-- Dry food is easier to store.
+Dry food is easier to store.
 Unlike wet food, it doesn’t require refrigeration once open.
-What’s more, you can leave dry food out for longer, which means your cat can choose when to eat.
+You can leave dry food out longer so your cat can choose when to eat.

-- Cats can make a bit of a mess when they eat wet food, whereas dry food is generally easier to clean up.
+Cats can make a mess when they eat wet food, whereas dry food is generally easier to clean.

 How to mix wet and dry food

-If you want to give your cat a mix of wet and dry food, the only challenge is figuring out how much of each to provide to keep them happy and healthy.
-For example, should it be 70% dry and 30% wet?
-Or wet in the morning and dry in the evening?
+If you want to give your cat a mix of wet and dry food, the only challenge is figuring out how much to provide to keep them happy and healthy.

 Want to check your sums?
 Feel free to contact us via the chat button on our website.